B2B keyword research is broken. Here’s how I plan to fix it.

 Today’s keyword research tools aren’t designed to help you quickly get to actionable results — they’re designed to help you quickly generate a ton of potential keywords with varying degrees of relevance.
 Full stop.

-And that’s whether you’re using competitor website analysis, keyword suggestions (like “matching terms” or “related terms” from ahrefs), People Also Ask and auto-complete data sourced from Google, or other features.
+That’s the case whether you’re using competitor gap analysis, keyword suggestions (like “matching terms” or “related terms” from ahrefs), People Also Ask and auto-complete data sourced from Google, or other features.

 The benefit of generating keywords from these tools is that you end up with a pretty comprehensive list of contenders — the chances are small that you’re going to miss some important keyword topic.

 The (considerable) downside is that the keyword lists generated from these tools are so comprehensive exactly because they’re so long.
-By design, these sources cast a very wide net.
+By design, these tools cast a very wide net.

 It’s easy for keyword lists generated from these common sources to reach thousands — if not tens of thousands — of rows.

-For example, an analysis based on five competitors in the software test automation industry produces over 9K potential keywords.
-(Throughout the piece, I’ll use the example of the software test automation industry, the industry of one of my B2B clients.)
+For example, an analysis based on five competitors in the software test automation industry* produces over 9K potential keywords. (*Throughout the piece, I’ll use the example of this industry, that of one of my B2B clients.)

 This is where the bulk of the time-consuming and painful work of B2B keyword research happens.